 Get tickets for the stairs in person

 Tickets for the stairs are not sold online, not even on the official website – you can only buy them in person at the ticket counter, on the day of your visit.
 So, if you are in good shape and don’t mind a bit of exercise, this is a great option.
-Tickets cost €10,20 for stair access to the second floor, and €19,40 for stair access to the second floor and elevator to the summit.
+Tickets cost €21,50 for stair access to the second floor and elevator to the summit.

 These tours are obviously a bit less popular as they require a work out, so chances are that you’ll be able to book for the day after (for example, I have just checked today and there is availability for tomorrow).
-You can book it here.

 How to get to the Eiffel Tower

 Buses 69 and 87 both stop at Champs de Mars.
 You can also use buses 42 or 82, which stop at Tour Eiffel.

 By hop on hop of bus

 This is a good option if you want to go on a tourist round of Paris.
 You will have to stop at either Champs de Mars or Eiffel Tower.

-Similar to a hop on hop off bus service, but this one is by boat so the added bonus is that you get to see the Eiffel Tower from this perspective.
+Similar to a hop on hop off bus service, but this one is by boat so the added bonus is that you get to see the Eiffel Tower from the river perspective.
 You can get a one or a two day pass and hop on and off at one of the various stops along the Seine.